What Is an Insurance Premium? Meaning, Examples, and How It Is Calculated (2026)

 What is an insurance premium?

-Is insurance premium monthly or yearly?
+Is an insurance premium paid monthly or yearly?

 Important: This is general information, not tax or legal advice.
 For personal decisions, consult a qualified professional.